-128. The Venice Commission welcomes the clear intention that underlines the above-mentioned provisions, namely to enhance citizens' opportunities to influence legislation and more generally the decision-taking on issues of key interest for the public.
-It finds this aim entirely legitimate and understandable in the specific socio-economic and political context of Iceland and recalls that, this is also part of a certain tradition of direct participation that exists in Iceland.

-129. The rules under discussion seem, at least to some extent, to be inspired by Swiss practice.
-Nevertheless, Switzerland has a peculiar system of government with all major parties forming the Government in a permanent coalition.
-Under such a system with only a weak opposition, a countervailing power seems indeed necessary.
-In a more classical parliamentary system - as that in Iceland - with alternation of government and opposition, direct democracy mechanisms may considerably influence politics and the political equilibrium within the country and have a significant impact in terms of political stability and the actual capability of the institutions to govern efficiently.
-The impact of new technologies will no doubt play an important role in this context.

-130. A more cautious approach towards such mechanisms and a thorough review of the relevant provisions, based on a careful impact assessment, both from a legal and political perspective, would therefore be highly recommended.
+- 128. The Venice Commission welcomes the clear intention that underlines the above-mentioned provisions, namely to enhance citizens' opportunities to influence legislation and more generally the decision-taking on issues of key interest for the public.
+It finds this aim entirely legitimate and understandable in the specific socio-economic and political context of Iceland and recalls that, this is also part of a certain tradition of direct participation that exists in Iceland.18 - 129.
+The rules under discussion seem, at least to some extent, to be inspired by Swiss practice.
+Nevertheless, Switzerland has a specific system of government.
+In a more classical parliamentary system as that in Iceland with alternation of government and opposition, direct democracy mechanisms may considerably influence politics and the political equilibrium within the country and have a significant impact in terms of political stability and the actual capability of the institutions to govern efficiently.
+The impact of new technologies will no doubt play an important role in this context. - 130.
+A more cautious approach towards such mechanisms and a thorough review of the relevant provisions, based on a careful impact assessment, both from a legal and political perspective, would therefore be highly recommended.
 It is especially important, in the Commission's view, to provide for rules that minimize the risk of tensions concerning the scope and modalities for referendums.